101 Cooking For Two

 • Start with the number of tenders you need, olive oil, and seasoning of your choice.

-• Preheat the grill to a surface temperature of about 450°, which is medium-high on most gas grills and medium on a hot gas grill.
+• Preheat the grill to a surface temperature of about 450°, medium-high on most gas grills and medium on a hot gas grill.
 Clean and oil the grill surface well.

 clean and oil grill crates